microsoft/pai/contrib/pai_vscode/README.md

 ## Connect to an OpenPAI cluster

-Before using OpenPAI VS Code Client, follow below steps connecting to a OpenPAI cluster.
+Before using OpenPAI VS Code Client, follow below steps connecting to an OpenPAI cluster.

 Notice, it needs the version OpenPAI cluster >= 0.8.0